 Agent introduced: Arytainilla spartiophila (Hemiptera: Psyllidae), broom psyllid

-Impacts on non-targets: Gourlay (2010) - will only damage Scotch broom (Cytisus scoparius).
+Gourlay (2010c) - will only damage Scotch broom (Cytisus scoparius).
 Will not even attack other broom species such as Montpellier broom (Genista monspessulana) or white broom (Cytisus multiflorus).

 Fowler et al. (2021) - the bacterium, â€˜Candidatus Liberibacter europaeusâ€™ (Leu) was reported in New Zealand in 2011 in C. scoparius and its biocontrol agent A. spartiophila.
 There is strong evidence that Leu was accidentally released in New Zealand in A. spartiophila in 1993, at which time Leu was unknown to science.
 It remains uncertain whether Leu is pathogenic or asymptomatic in Scotch broom.
 This accidental introduction of Leu via a weed biocontrol agent suggests pre-release safety screening of biocontrol agents that are potential vectors of plant pathogens could become essential.

 Fowler SV, Lange C, Beard S, Cheeseman DF, Houliston GJ, Paynter Q, Peterson P, Pitman A, Smith L, TanniÃ¨res M, Thompson S, Winks C. (2021).
 Accidental introduction of Candidatus Liberibacter europaeus into New Zealand via a weed biocontrol agent from the UK.
 Biological Control, Volume 160, September 2021, 104697 https://doi.org/10.1016/j.biocontrol.2021.104697